This content was last updated on 2024 November 1st

 Fire

 Unfortunately, you cannot predict fires ahead of time.
 They tend to ruin plans at the last minute.
-In recent years fires are expected the entire length of the PCT, from before the snow melts to after it starts falling again.
+In recent years fires have plagued the entire backpacking season, from before the snow melts to when it starts falling again.
 The best way to plan for fire is to know all your options for exiting the trail if needed.
 I also recommend you carry a mask to protect yourself from smoke and ash if needed.
-It's almost weightless and far better than a bandana.
+It's almost weightless and far better than a bandana or buff.